 For a large percentage of the population, the festive atmosphere of those major holidays can also result in the gain of 3-10 pounds during those special celebrations.

-Diet Strategies for the Holiday Season Thanksgiving, New Year’s Day, Christmas, Easter and Labor Day are just a few of the holidays where calorie-laden dishes fill the tables to overflowing.
+Thanksgiving, New Year’s Day, Christmas, Easter and Labor Day are just a few of the holidays where calorie-laden dishes fill the tables to overflowing.

 If you do not want to constantly have to deal with setbacks that interrupt your dieting timeline then you need to know how to rein in your appetite when extreme food temptations are being thrust right in front of your nose.